Cindy01041999/stanCode001-Python/README.md

 # stanCode
-The assignments I finished by myself after class.
+The Python assignments I finished by myself after class.